vaughany/moodle-tool_sdctools/readme.md

 # SDC Admin Tools

-Moodle admin tool to do minor admin tasks at South Devon College.
+Moodle admin tool to do minor admin tasks and summarise key server/Moodle information at South Devon College.
 Currently it does:

-* User email checking:
+* Server details:
+  * Operating system, Server load, Processes, Uptime and more
+* Moodle details:
+  * Version, users, courses, backup status
+* 'x' most recent user statistics
+* 'x' most recent log entries
+* Email address checks:
   * blank emails (prevent user login)
   * non-SDC email addresses being used
+* User checks:
+  * Password set to 'restored' (a user restored from a backup) which should not be in the users table
+  * Users with 'anon' as part of their first and last name
+* Course reports:
+  * Full and short names
+  * Created and modified dates
+  * Format and access statistics
+  * Enrollees in all roles (with optional pictures)
+  * Backup, enrolment plugin and absence activity checks

-Has been checked against the 'Code Checker' and 'Moodle PHPDoc Check' local plugins for Moodle coding standards conformity and appropriate documentation of code.
+Has been checked against the 'Code Checker' and 'Moodle PHPDoc Check' local plugins at various points for Moodle coding standards conformity and appropriate documentation of code.

 ## Requirements

 Moodle 2.x.
-Tested with 2.4.3.
+Tested with 2.4.3 and more recently with 2.5.1.

 ## Installation